NickPerlich/Bettermo/user_stories.md

 ## Exceptions:

 1. Accidental Money Transfer: If a user accidentally types in an extra 0 into a money charge, the user can go and edit the most recent charge to fix the charge that was given to the group.
+2. Unnecessary transactions: If two users owe each other money, there is no need for them both to send money to the other.
+The service will determine which of the two owes the other money, and how much they owe after deducting the proper balances.
+3.